 We got ambitious

-..
+...
 Then we suffered through our first ever DoS attack.
 The normally-nice Canadians let one of their bad boys loose, who in turn brought Amazon and eBay to their knees.
-The FBI estimated $1.7bn in damages, nobody was prepared for operating at scale, and government started to take note.
+The FBI estimated $1.7bn in damages; nobody was prepared for operating at scale, and governments started to take note.
 These events started raising questions of national security.
 Perhaps we should think this through.

 We adapted, at a cost

-We added CDN layers to prevent hordes of ravenous users from accessing cacheable content directly from our servers, ensuring regional offload to minimise latency.
+We added CDN layers to prevent hordes of ravenous users from accessing cacheable content directly from our servers, ensuring regional offload to minimize latency.
 We added WAF layers to protect our servers in a perpetual game of cat and mouse.
-We added bot detection, heuristics and machine learning to prevent over-zealous robots from stealing our content.
+We added bot detection, heuristics, and machine learning to prevent overzealous robots from stealing our content.

-AWS, Azure, Google Cloud and others burst onto the scene and abstracted a lot of the pain, by providing a simple UI to spin up common distributed services.
-Organisations removed their own racks of physical machines and moved to "the cloud" (which were also racks of physical machines).
+AWS, Azure, Google Cloud, and others burst onto the scene and abstracted a lot of the pain, by providing a simple UI to spin up common distributed services.
+Organizations removed their own racks of physical machines and moved to "the cloud" (which were also racks of physical machines).

-Autoscaling technology, containerisation, self-healing, Kubernetes.
+Autoscaling technology, containerization, self-healing, Kubernetes.
 We've reached the peak.

-QuantCDN is a Jamstack friendly solution that takes the static movement further, lowering the barrier to entry by providing turnkey solutions for CMS' such as Wordpress and Drupal (with more to come).
-We have native support for the most complex requirements (incremental builds/content change, content creation & editing directly at edge, automated revisioning, rollback, to-the-second scheduled publishing, search, forms and more).
+QuantCDN is a Jamstack-friendly solution that takes the static movement further, lowering the barrier to entry by providing turnkey solutions for CMSes such as WordPress and Drupal (with more to come).
+We have native support for the most complex requirements (incremental builds/content change, content creation & editing directly at edge, automated revisioning, rollback, to-the-second scheduled publishing, search, forms, and more).
 Enable a CMS module, click a button, and you're enjoying the benefits without the need to rebuild.